 How to market your business effectively on Facebook through visual storytelling is one of the many questions we’ve been asked about.
 Many are struggling with how to use visual storytelling for their content marketing.

-Today, allow us to address this concern and to help you with these recommendations.
-Before we go into details, why do you need to establish a robust and compelling visual storytelling strategy?
+Today, allow us to address this concern and help you with these recommendations.
+Before we detail, why do you need to establish a robust and compelling visual storytelling strategy?

 Remember, the right image can tell you what your brand is all about.

 Mashable reported that videos on Facebook are shared 12 times more than text posts and links combined.
+Buzzsumo states that you can get 2.3 times more engagement overall in your Facebook post using images.
 That being said, you have a big reason to include visual storytelling in your content marketing strategy to increase Facebook page likes organically.

 Let your fans know that you value them and give them a chance to tell their experience of your brand.
 Encourage them to share and submit content.

-Toyota used this technique for their "Feeling the Street" campaign.
-Over 6 weeks, street artists captured their acts and posted them on Facebook using hashtags.
+Toyota used this technique for its “Feeling the Street” campaign.
+Over six weeks, street artists captured their acts and posted them on Facebook using hashtags.
 Fans voted for their favorite artists.

-Although it had a paid ad support, it's a great example on how to interact with your followers and boost engagement.
-Toyota had a substantial increase in its interaction with fans, rising more than 5 times its engagement index.
+Although it had paid ad support, it’s a great example of interacting with your followers and boosting engagement.
+Toyota had a substantial increase in its interaction with fans, rising more than five times its engagement index.

-This will make them talk more about it, and they will even share their submitted posts on your company page to their friends!
+This will make them talk more about it, and they will even share their submitted posts on your company page with their friends!

-Starbucks is another company that is successful with this tactic and is consistent with this strategy on its Facebook page.
+Starbucks is a successful company with this tactic and is consistent with its Facebook page.